mikehanssen/Caddy/README.md

 Features:

-- Authenticate using Google Calendar
+- Authenticate using Google Calendar.
-- Displays your next meeting in the MacOS Toolbar
+- Displays your next meeting in the MacOS Toolbar.
-- Sends a push notification with the Google Meet link 2 minutes before the start of the meeting
+- Sends a push notification with the Google Meet link 2 minutes before the start of the meeting.
-- Display your upcoming 10 meetings
+- Display your upcoming 10 meetings.
-- Quickly navigate to agenda items and your agenda
+- Quickly navigate to agenda items and your agenda.

 Dependencies: